-A home-based physical activity intervention including exercise instructions by means of a tablet and monitoring by means of a necklace-worn motion sensor (Mobility Monitor).
-By means of the tablet and Mobility Monitor information will be gathered with respect to adherence to the program and physical activity behavior.
-Exercise routines will be provided by means of a tablet showing videos of the exercises.
-Feedback on completion of the exercises as well as on daily activity will be provided by means of automatic text- and visual feedback on the tablet.
-Participants will be exercising at home for 6 months (3 months intervention and 3 months follow-up), 5 times a week.
+A home-based physical activity intervention including exercise instructions by means of an I-pad and monitoring by means of the Mobility Monitor.
+By means of the I-Pad and Mobility Monitor information will be gathered with respect to adherence to the program and physical activity behavior.
+Exercise routines will be provided by means of an I-pad showing videos of the exercises.
+Feedback on completion of the exercises as well as on daily activity will be provided by means of automatic text- and visual feedback on the I-pad.
+Participants will be exercising at home for 6 months (3 months intervention and 3 months follow-up) and 5 times a week.
 The exercise program will be an individually tailored program based on the Otago Kitchen Table exercise program.
 This program is extensively tested and generally accepted in literature.
 Progression through the levels in the exercise program will be individual and in consultation with a coach through weekly telephone contact.